-If we examine the results more in detail, we notice that in the IP to PSTN direction there are no significant differences between the offers, as the establishment of the call is achieved within 2 seconds in the vast majority of the testsWhile in PSTN to IP direction, we notice significant differences between the offers because some offers establish the call within 2 seconds and others take more than 2 seconds.
+If we examine the results in more detail, we notice that in the IP to PSTN direction there are no significant differences between the offers, as the establishment of the call is achieved within 2 seconds in the vast majority of the tests.
+While in PSTN to IP direction, we notice significant differences between the offers because some offers establish the call within 2 seconds and others take more than 2 seconds.